cloudfoundry/notifications/README.md

 A notifications component that parts of CF can use to send email to end users

 ## UAA Client
+Notifications itself needs the following UAA client in order to retrieve arbitrary users' email addresses and check the members of  arbitrary spaces:

 ```yaml
 properties: